Walking And Eating

 The hike from Volpaia to Radda was down then up, and steeply up at the last.
 In the wooded path between Volpaia and Pieve S.M.
 Novella we were lucky enough to find quite a few porcupine quills at one point.
 Looked that the porcupine had shot quills at something.

 Specific update on the last part of the walk from Volpaia to Radda which has indeed changed as others have updated.
-On page 71, following this “… embankment F. Climb to the top of this embankment.
+On p.
+71, following this “… embankment F. Climb to the top of this embankment.
 Here you’ll see two fields in front of you, a terraced one to the left, [changed language next] and a vineyard to your right.
 Take the path up 20 or 30m between the two field until it flattens a bit and you can easily cross the small gully between the path and the vineyard.
 Cross the small gully into the vineyard.
 Turn left and walk up to the top of the vineyard, then turn right.
-Walk perhaps 150 to 200 m across the top of the vineyard until you can easily turn left onto the gravel road. [returning to your text, second paragraph, page 72] (with a new house about 100m to the left).
+Walk perhaps 150 to 200 m across the top of the vineyard until you can easily turn left onto the gravel road. [returning to your text, second paragraph, p.
+72] (with a new house about 100m to the left).
 Turn right on the gravel road.”

 —David Dowell